When will the first cookbook be published? (And what’s happening while we wait?)

 When does the crowd-funding campaign launch?

-To be notified when we launch the crowd-funding campaign, send us a message with your email address.
-We promise not to spam you or otherwise hurl pork products in your direction.
+To be notified when I launch the crowd-funding campaign, send me a message.
+I promise not to spam you or otherwise hurl pork products in your direction.
 Thanks for your interest.
 Please tell you friends!